Gaboctavio/chainlink-hackaton-2023/README.md

 6. The application generates a ***hash*** value of the registered data.
 7. The application stores the hash of the data and its location.
 8. The data may be downloaded for use by an allowed user (may them be a writer or reader).
 For this, the data must be decrypted using the Owner's public key.

-### Technical information (code processes)

-The smart contract is called upon with Postman, with the following steps:

-1. The API is called upon, which waits for transactions from a User.
-Postman will simulate these transactions.
-2. The API then calls the smart contract through Postman.
-3. Postman calls the address through the API made specifically for this project.

 ### The architecture of the scheme
 ![architecture_scheme](https://github.com/Gaboctavio/chainlink-hackaton-2023/assets/136098997/88f8236e-3a5b-4612-b6ca-0e13c47843bc)